classicsman/CLmay2020/README.md

 If any of these don't fully meet the listed requirement, perhaps they could be considered satisfactory under the *Other Features* item in the requirements.

+I also have well over the 5 required commits.